Imagine getting two cute, adorable puppies from the same litter and bringing them home to be a part of your family.

 I actually sort of considered getting two Rottweiler puppies but am supremely satisfied with just my female Rottweiler Amalia.

-Another couple actually got a male and a female, but dangers lurk behind doing this.
+Another couple actually got a male and a female from the same litter, but dangers lurk behind doing this.

 However, there’s a potential monkey wrench in your best-laid plans.